-See Figure 14.
+See Figure 8.
 There is a low fuel warning lamp within the instrument cluster.
-The low fuel lamp lights up to indicate that there is approximately 1 gallon (3.79 liters) of gasoline left in the tank.
+The low fuel lamp lights up to indicate that there is approximately 1 gallon (3.8 liters) of gasoline left in the tank.
 The low fuel lamp color is amber.

-Figure 14.
-Check Engine and Low Fuel Lamp: VRSCR Model

-GEAR SHIFT LEVER
+Figure 8.
+Check Engine and Low Fuel Lamp: VRSC Models GEAR SHIFT LEVER

 The clutch must be fully disengaged before attempting a gear shift.
 Failure to fully disengage the clutch can result in equipment damage.
-(00182a)
+(00182a) See Figure 9.
 The gear shift lever is located on the left side of the motorcycle and is operated with the left foot.
+The transmission is a five speed sequential gear box.